 During the review period, the Supreme Court was sharply divided, with a 5-4 or larger conservative majority on most issues, while still providing narrow majorities for liberal decisions on some issues.
 Either way, the Court's decisions clearly go far beyond any well-established legal principles, and in effect impose the constitutional views or policy preferences of the court majority.
 A series of decisions on campaign finance, culminating in the notorious 2010 Citizens United decision, has rendered campaign-finance regulation almost without substantive effect.
-The Court has gradually undone much of the liberalization of abortion policy that the Court itself initiated in its famous 1973 Roe v Wade decision.
 The Court's 2015 decision requiring states to permit same-sex marriage set aside more than 200 years of U.S. public policy.
+The death of conservative Justice Antonin Scalia in early 2016 left the court with a 4-4 liberal-conservative split, hindering its ability to to rule on a considerable number of issues.
+The Obama administration was not able to fill the vacant Supreme Court seat because of Republican opposition.